- Zero Point Motion is developing a chip-scale inertial measurement unit (IMU) for ultra-precise motion-tracking and indoor navigation

 IMUs used in consumer electronics are low cost and compact but are relatively inaccurate and suffer from excessive ‘drift’.
 To overcome this issue many devices rely on multiple data sources to pinpoint their position – “sensor fusion” – however this technique increases cost and energy consumption.
 Conversely, high-precision IMUs, currently used in the defence and aerospace sector, are bulky and cost tens of thousands of pounds, making them unfeasible for mass market applications.

 In addition to expanding its team, which will be based at Bristol University’s state-of-the-art Quantum Technologies Innovation Centre, this initial round of funding will enable the Company to create engineering samples to be assessed by initial customers and designed into their products, with a view to commercial sales commencing in 2024.

-Matthew Burke, Head of Technology Ventures, Williams Advanced Engineering, said: “We are delighted to back Zero Point Motion in the commercialisation of its high accuracy low-cost IMU technology.
+Matthew Burke, Head of Technology Ventures, WAE, said: “We are delighted to back Zero Point Motion in the commercialisation of its high accuracy low-cost IMU technology.
 IMUs are used in many of the sectors WAE operates in, and we look forward to accessing our customer network to support the IMU commercialisation programme”